Administering ear drops to a dog can be difficult and often frustrating. Let’s go over this important task and how to best utilize these medications.

 Conclusion on Ear Drops

-Yes, you can administer canine-formulated ear drops, but not the human kind.
-A veterinarian can prescribe suitable drops for best results but OTC products may also work.
+Use dog formulated ear drops, but not the human kind.
+Prescription drops are best, but OTC products also work.
 There are several different potential problems associated with dog ears which may worsen if left to linger.
-If your dog has a nasty ear infection, hopefully you can seek the most appropriate and effective solution from a qualified vet.
+If your dog has a nasty ear infection, seek the most appropriate and effective solution from a vet.